ThomasBerends/symfony-certification-preparation-list/readme.md

 # Symfony Certification Preparation List
 When looking for a guide to prepare myself for a Symfony certification, I couldn't find a lot.
 So I've decided to start this project to help people find everything they need.

-We have a Slack group!
-[Request an invite here](https://join.slack.com/t/symfonycertification/shared_invite/enQtMjUxNjM5NjMzMDE1LTE4M2VhMWQzODIyMTU5ODI2MjM5NDIwYzAxYTk5MTljY2UxNzBmZDQ1MmM4ZGJhYWNiNmNlOWMxMWI2MmVkYTc).
+If you're looking for other people who are interested (or have) certification.
+Please check the #certification channel at the Symfony Devs Slack.
+[Request an invite here](https://symfony.com/slack-invite)

 Please help add new links/info.
 We currently have not all topics covered.
 For more information refer to the [Contributing page](contributing.md).